This information should ideally be read with our general information about chemotherapy and your type of cancer.

 Back to top

-Some medicines, including those you can buy in a shop or chemist, may be harmful to take when you're having chemotherapy.
-Tell your doctor about any medicines you're taking, including over-the-counter drugs, complementary therapies and herbal drugs.
+Some medicines can interact with chemotherapy or be harmful when you are having chemotherapy.
+This includes medicines you can buy in a shop or chemist.
+Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

 This section has been compiled using information from a number of reliable sources including: